DerPauli/DFFNetwork/README.md

 # Future features / TODO

-* Finish active development and enable image recognition
-* The NN will implement it's own API so you can create and train NN's with ease.
+* The NN should implement an overhead API for use on a server.
 * Support multiple backpropagation algorithms